rsocket/rsocket/Protocol.md

 A stream ID must be locally unique for a Requester in a connection.

-A client MUST generate even Stream IDs.

-A server MUST generate odd Stream IDs.
+Stream ID generation follows general guidelines for [HTTP/2](https://tools.ietf.org/html/rfc7540) with respect to odd/even values.
+In other words, a client MUST generate even Stream IDs and a server MUST generate odd Stream IDs.

 ### Frame Types